Dumb and Dumber: Plot

 The duo arrives in Aspen but cannot find Mary, and a frustrated Harry attacks Lloyd, breaking open the briefcase and discovering the money, which they use on a hotel suite and lavish spending spree.
 They read in the newspaper that Mary and her family are hosting a charity gala, where a nervous Lloyd asks Harry to talk to her on his behalf.
 However, Harry agrees to go skiing with Mary instead, lying to Lloyd that he arranged a date for him.

 While Harry and Mary have an enjoyable time together, Lloyd waits at the hotel bar and encounters Beth.
 Visiting Mary's home, he realizes that Harry lied to spend the day with her himself.
-In retaliation, Lloyd serves him coffee laced with laxatives, causing Harry to spontaneously defecate in Mary's broken toilet, while Lloyd reintroduces himself to Mary.
+In retaliation, Lloyd serves him coffee laced with laxatives, causing Harry to have diarrhea in Mary's broken toilet, while Lloyd reintroduces himself to Mary.
 Taking her to the hotel to return the briefcase, he confesses his love for her, but she rejects him.

 Nicholas Andre, a friend of the Swanson family, arrives, from whom Lloyd learns that Mary has a husband named Bobby, and that the money was for him, revealing himself as the mastermind behind the kidnapping.
 Nicholas holds them at gunpoint and is furious to discover that Harry and Lloyd spent the ransom, replacing it with IOUs.
 Harry arrives and after a brief confrontation with Lloyd over Mary is shot by Nicholas, and plays dead before ineptly returning fire.
 An FBI team bursts in, led by Beth, revealing that she's an agent on the kidnappers' case and prepared Harry with a bulletproof vest and gun.
 Nicholas and Shay are arrested, and Mary and Bobby are reunited, much to Lloyd's dismay.

 With their trip rendered pointless and their hopes for the trip crushed, Harry and Lloyd travel home on foot, after all their purchases were confiscated and their minibike broke down.
 They encounter a busload of bikini models on a national tour, but ignorantly reject an offer to be their "oil boys".
 Harry tells Lloyd that they will get their "break" one day, and they play a game of tag as they walk back to Rhode Island.